kalachlegends/ecto_forge/README.md

 end
 ```

-After connection, the basic functions such as 'update', 'create', 'delete'  for the model will appear in the modules `MyApp.UserModel`
+After connection, the basic functions such as 'update', 'create', 'delete'  for the model will appear in the module `MyApp.UserModel`

 ### Or create your own context